 Revise & Resubmit and Retake Policies

-All the programming projects and certain assignments in the “Other” category (if indicated in their descriptions) will allow you to “Revise & Resubmit”.
-This means that if you do not demonstrate proficiency on your initial submission of the assignment, once you have received feedback on your assignment, you may work on improving it (i.e., revise it) and the resubmit it to be graded again.
+All the programming projects and learning reflections will allow you to “Revise & Resubmit”.
+This means that if you do not “exceed expectations” (or get a “complete”) on your initial submission of the assignment, once you have received feedback on your assignment, you may work on improving it (i.e., revise it) and then resubmit it to be graded again.
 Only the grade on the last submission of each assignment counts towards your course grade.
 This allows you to keep working on many of the assignments until you succeed.

-(Note: Please do not submit work that you know will not demonstrate proficiency and count on being able to resubmit to improve it.
+(Note: Please do not submit work that you know will not at least meet expectations and count on being able to resubmit to improve it.
 See the “Late Work Policy” above – there is no need to “game” the resubmission process to get more time.)

 Students in this class are responsible for reading, understanding, and following all of the course policies listed here.
-For spring 2022, there are also additional COVID-19 policies for the course.
 By continuing to take this course, you indicate your agreement to follow all the policies.
 If there is any policy that you do not understand, please ask.
 Ignorance will not be accepted as an excuse for violating any policies.

 This syllabus and any policies for this course are subject to change during the semester in response to changing conditions.
 Such changes are at the sole discretion of the course instructor.
 If any changes are made, the appropriate documents will be updated and the change will be announced to the entire class in a timely fashion.